port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/cloud-providers/gcp/gcp.md

 ### Authorization

-The exporter will need to have access to your GCP Organization in order to export your resources to Port.
+The integration will need to have access to your GCP Organization in order to export your resources to Port.
-This is done by assigning a [Service Account](https://cloud.google.com/iam/docs/service-account-overview) to the exporter, and granting that identity the required permissions to your GCP Organization.
+This is done by assigning a [Service Account](https://cloud.google.com/iam/docs/service-account-overview) to the integration, and granting that identity the required permissions to your GCP Organization.

-As part of the installation process, you will be provided with the default required permissions that the exporter will have to your GCP Organization.
+As part of the installation process, you will be provided with the default required permissions that the integration will have to your GCP Organization.
-This will be defined by specifying the [permissions](https://cloud.google.com/iam/docs/service-account-overview#service-account-permissions) that the exporter will be allowed to perform on your GCP Organization.
+This will be defined by specifying the [permissions](https://cloud.google.com/iam/docs/service-account-overview#service-account-permissions) that the integration will be allowed to perform on your GCP Organization.

-Here is an example of permissions that could be assigned to the exporter:
+Here is an example of permissions that could be assigned to the integration:

 ```yaml showLineNumbers
 "cloudasset.assets.exportResource",